PlacidPenguin/PlacidPenguin.github.io/README.md

 ```
 4. Make sure to create the Link in the month corresponding ```.html``` file in the year folder.

+### How to make a new month
+1. Navigate down to the directory with the year your want.
+2. Create a new file and name it month you want with the ```.html``` extension.
+3. Copy and paste the follow:
+---
+layout: series
+seriesName: New Mouth
+folderName: year/month

+book1: Title of Rant

+fileName1: title_of_rant.html
+---

 # Resources for styling
 [Bootswatch](https://bootswatch.com/sketchy/)